rudyorre/TwoStepGPS/README.md

 ## Preliminary Stuff
 - [ ] Research the OneStepGPS API and determine what data is available and how to access it.
 - [ ] Implement authentication (basic)
+- [ ] Make two Google Maps API keys (one for development and one for production)
+- [ ] 404 Missing pages should have links to all of the actual pages (home, dashboard, about, etc)

 ## The Go backend should do the following:
 - [ ] Request information from https://track.onestepgps.com/v3/api/public/device?latest_point=true&api-key=[APIKEY]
 - [ ] Provide some storage mechanism for user preferences or any other relevant data (exact storage mechanism is up to you)
 - [ ] Provide endpoints for anything else you need in the UI

 ## The Vue UI should do the following: